amitdamri/Pacman-Game/README.md

 ----------------------------------------------------------------------------------------------------------
 1. Time is over and you scored less than 100 points.
                 OR
-2. Time is over and no more lives left.
+2. No more lives left.
 ---------------------------------------------------------------------------------------------------------
 Copyright 2020 Pacman Game. all rights reserved.
 This program is subject to license agreement, copyright,